Murasakiao/ESP32_quest_system/README.md

 # ESP32 Quest System Documentation

 ## Overview
-A gamified productivity tracker with matrix-style animations, level progression, and quest timers on an OLED display.
+A gamified productivity tracker with level progression, quest system and player analytics on an OLED display.

 ---